-A growing number of donors are familiar with the simplicity and tax benefits of giving with a donor-advised fund, including the ability to take an immediate tax deduction and spread giving over time, invest donated funds for potential growth and easily contribute appreciated securities.
+A growing number of donors are familiar with the simplicity and tax benefits of giving with a donor-advised fund, including the ability to claim an immediate tax deduction and spread giving over time, recommend investment allocation of donated funds for potential growth and easily contribute appreciated securities.

-But even if you’ve embraced using a donor-advised fund, you may not be taking advantage of all of the charitable contribution strategies that could help you maximize your giving and minimize your tax burden.
-Donating appreciated securities as part of your portfolio rebalancing can help keep your overall finances robust, as can donating a high-performing stock and buying shares at a higher cost basis.
-And you can more easily give for years to come by scheduling recurring donations or donating windfall income from events such as business exits—lowering your tax burden in an unusually high income year.
+But even if you’ve embraced using a donor-advised fund, you may not be taking advantage of all of the charitable contribution strategies that could help you potentially maximize your giving and potentially minimize your tax burden.
+Donating long term appreciated securities as part of your portfolio rebalancing can help keep your overall finances robust, as can donating a high-performing stock and buying shares at a higher cost basis.
+And you can more easily give for years to come by scheduling recurring donations or donating windfall income from events such as business exits— potentially lowering your tax burden in an unusually high income year.
 These savvy strategies are worth a discussion with your financial advisor.

 If you’re a charitably inclined investor who uses an asset-allocation approach to your portfolio, the rebalancing process is a ripe opportunity to help increase your support to nonprofits while managing the overall health of your investments.

-“Portfolio rebalancing is a periodic, disciplined strategy of selling the winning asset classes in your portfolio and reallocating that investment into a different asset class that’s more of a laggard,” said Tony Oommen, vice president and charitable planning consultant at Fidelity Charitable.
+“Portfolio rebalancing is a periodic, disciplined strategy of selling the winning asset classes in your portfolio and reallocating that investment into a different asset class that’s more of a laggard,” said Brandon O'Neill, vice president and charitable planning consultant at Fidelity Charitable.
 “Of course, when you make that sale, you’re realizing capital gains if it’s in a taxable account.”